laravel/docs/events.md

 <a name="wildcard-event-listeners"></a>
 #### Wildcard Event Listeners

-You may even register listeners using the `*` as a wildcard parameter, allowing you to catch multiple events on the same listener.
+You may also register listeners using the `*` character as a wildcard parameter, allowing you to catch multiple events on the same listener.
 Wildcard listeners receive the event name as their first argument and the entire event data array as their second argument:

     Event::listen('event.*', function (string $eventName, array $data) {
         // ...